OpenBioLink/OpenBioLink/README.md

  knowledge of the data.
 One of the most difficult factors is the change of the source databases over time.
 For example, a database might change its quality score, or even its ID-format.
 Also, the number of relationships stored might increase sharply due to new mapping files being used.
 This might also result in ‘vanishing edges’, where edges that were present in the t-1 graph are no longer existent in the current graph.
-Although the OpenBioLink toolbox tries to aid the user with different kinds of warnings to identify such difficulties in the data, it is unfortunately not possible to automatically detect nor solve all these problems, making some manual pre- and post-processing of the data inevitable.
+Although the OpenBioLink toolbox tries to assist the user with different kinds of warnings to identify such difficulties in the data, it is unfortunately not possible to automatically detect nor solve all these problems, making some manual pre- and post-processing of the data inevitable.